Easy Drawing Of A Church

 Troubleshooting Common Issues:

-• Proportions: If your church looks disproportionate, review the initial measurements and ensure that the height and width of the main building and steeple are realistic in relation to each other.
+• Proportions: If your church looks disproportionate, review the initial measurements and check that the height and width of the main building and steeple are realistic in relation to each other.
 Use a ruler to measure the proportions if needed.

 • Symmetry: If your church looks uneven, carefully check for symmetry in the main building and steeple.
 Use a ruler to check if the lines are straight and evenly spaced.